Skip to content

 Chapel Porth, near St Agnes

-Dog friendly beach from 1st October to Easter.
-No dogs permitted from Easter Sunday to 30th September.
-St Agnes Head and the beacon (on the coast path) are dog friendly all year round.
+The beach is dog friendly from 1st October to Easter, with no dogs permitted from Easter Sunday to 30th September.
+St Agnes Head and the coast path are dog friendly all year round.

 Crantock, Newquay